OctopusDeploy/Library/plan.md

 - The proof batch comes first, and subsequent migration batches are fixed at 100 templates each
 - During migration, the repo must support a mixed state where some templates are authored in `src/step-templates/*` and others remain as legacy JSON
 - `metadata.json` uses placeholders for script-backed properties
-- Packed JSON equivalence is strict and byte-for-byte
+- Packed JSON equivalence is strict apart from two accepted normalization differences:
+  - `"$Meta.ExportedAt"` may be rewritten into the unchanged packer's normalized format
+  - a single trailing newline at end of file may differ
 - `step-templates/` becomes generated-only after final cutover, not before the last migrated batch is complete
 - Shared authoring assets currently under `step-templates/logos` and `step-templates/tests` move to `src/step-templates/`
 - `.json.orig` files are local migration artifacts only and are never committed